VeraVisions/nuclide/Documentation/Networking.md

 ## Event updates

-This is pretty simple.
 The server will use the FTE QuakeWorld supported `SVC_CGAMEPACKET` packet type to network events.

-An example of such an event is as follows, it can be called at any time:
+An example of such an event is as follows, it can be called at any time, anywhere on the server:

 ```
 	WriteByte(MSG_MULTICAST, SVC_CGAMEPACKET);